nobraininside/dropQbsd/INSTALL.md

 For daily use we recommend **KeePassXC** — it runs in its own domain, keeps the password database isolated, and works with any browser.

-For a smoother, more integrated experience, dropQbsd includes `site_menu`: a dropdown launcher that reads site entries from a config file, copies passwords to the clipboard via `pass(1)`, and opens sites in a disposable browser.
-The clipboard is automatically cleared after 15 seconds.
+For a smoother, more integrated experience, dropQbsd includes `site_menu`: a two-phase dropdown launcher that reads site entries from a config file, copies credentials to the clipboard via `pass(1)`, and opens sites in a disposable browser.

+**Two-phase login flow:**

+1. Select a site → press **Copy ID** → browser opens, user ID copied to clipboard, window stays open.
+2. The same site is now the only entry shown → press **Copy Password** → password copied (30s timer), window closes.

+This eliminates the risk of pasting credentials into the wrong site — phase 2 locks the selection so only the waiting site is visible.
+If the GPG keyring is locked, a warning dialog prompts you to unlock it manually and retry.

 **Installation:**